danielbentes/uim-protocol/README.md

 **Examples of Complex Interactions:**

 - **E-commerce**: An AI agent could handle the entire purchase process, from searching for a product, comparing prices across multiple platforms, selecting the best deal, and completing the checkout process, all in one seamless interaction.
-- **Healthcare**: An AI agent could book an appointment, retrieve medical records, and even arrange for prescription deliveries by interacting with multiple intents across different healthcare services.
+- **Healthcare**: An AI agent could book an appointment, retrieve medical records, and even arrange for prescription deliveries by interacting with multiple intents across different healthcare services or providers.
+- **Finance**: An AI agent could manage a user’s entire investment portfolio, from analyzing market trends, selecting suitable stocks, and executing trades, all within a single interaction.
 - **Travel Planning**: An AI agent could plan an entire trip by booking flights, hotels, and rental cars, while also arranging for local tours and activities through a series of coordinated intents.

 ### Integration of Advanced AI Capabilities

-To further enhance the functionality of the Unified Intent Mediator API, integrating advanced AI capabilities such as natural language processing (NLP), machine learning (ML), and predictive analytics would be highly beneficial.
+To further enhance the functionality of the Unified Intent Mediator protocol, integrating advanced AI capabilities such as natural language processing (NLP), machine learning (ML), and predictive analytics would be highly beneficial.

 **Advanced AI Capabilities:**